patrickrafter1/Gulf-Tehuan-14C-Box-Model/README.md

 > Lynch-Stieglitz, J., Stocker, T. F., Broecker, W. S., & Fairbanks, R. G. (1995).
 The influence of air-sea exchange on the isotopic composition of oceanic carbon: Observations and modeling.
 Global Biogeochemical Cycles, 9(4), 653–665. doi:10.1029/95GB02574

-It has been extended to include realistic forcings based on Cai et al. (2020):
+It has been extended to include realistic forcings from Cai et al. (2020):

 > Cai, W. J., Xu, Y. Y., Feely, R. A., et al. (2020).
 Controls on surface water carbonate chemistry along North American ocean margins.
 Nature Communications, 11, 2691. https://doi.org/10.1038/s41467-020-16530-z

-**Forcings and Processes:**
+**Forcings:**

+The following forcings are applied to the model to simulate realistic oceanic conditions:

 - **Temperature and Salinity**: Derived from the Mercator 1/12° data-assimilated General Circulation Model, provided at daily resolution.
 - **Wind Speed**: Prescribed seasonally: 7 m/s from March through September and 10.5 m/s from October through February.

-**Vertical Mixing and Biological Production:**
+- **Net Community Production**: Derived from weekly averages of daily changes in satellite-derived chlorophyll (Chl) for the year 2015 using the daily MODIS aqua 4km level 3 product.
+The NCP values are interpolated to daily time series, with a maximum NCP of ~0.1 mmol C day⁻¹ m⁻³.
+More details can be found in Cai et al. (2020).

-1. **Vertical Mixing**: The fractional change in tracers due to vertical mixing is based on a 0.1 µmol kg⁻¹ day⁻¹ DIC flux, as used in Cai et al. (2020), normalized to the current DIC concentration.
-This fractional rate is then applied to the subsurface boundary conditions (DIC = 2200 µmol kg⁻¹; ALK = 2400 µmol kg⁻¹; δ¹³C-DIC = 1‰; Δ¹⁴C-DIC = -100‰), effectively scaling the flux according to the subsurface conditions.
-Vertical mixing is applied only during winter months (October through February), with no mixing in summer.
+- **Vertical Mixing**: Vertical mixing during winter months (October through February) is simulated based on the fixed vertical mixing flux from Cai et al. (2020) of 0.1 mmol m⁻³ day⁻¹.
+We convert the mixing flux to a unitless daily mixing rate by dividing it by the current surface DIC concentration.
+This rate is then used to calculate the flux of tracers (DIC, ALK, δ¹³C, and Δ¹⁴C) between the subsurface (based on subsurface boundary conditions of DIC = 2200 µmol kg⁻¹; ALK = 2400 µmol kg⁻¹; δ¹³C-DIC = 1‰; Δ¹⁴C-DIC = -100‰) and surface layers.
+Under the assumption of steady-state conditions, the same amount of tracers mixed into the surface layer from the subsurface is also removed.
+No mixing occurs during summer (March through September).

-2. **Biological Production**: A similar normalization approach is used for biological production, with a maximum DIC flux of 0.1 µmol kg⁻¹ day⁻¹ from March through September and a reduced flux of 0.01 µmol kg⁻¹ day⁻¹ for the rest of the year.
-This flux is normalized to the average DIC concentration of 2050 µmol kg⁻¹, based on the maximum ΔDIC_bio (0.1 mmol C day⁻¹ m⁻³) reported by Cai et al. (2020).

-3. **Export Production, CaCO₃ Production, and Dissolution**: The model includes the export of particulate organic carbon (POC) and the production and dissolution of CaCO₃.
-An organic export percentage of 20% is used, based on Henson et al. (2011).
-The PIC:POC rain ratio is set at 0.07, based on Sarmiento et al. (2002), and a daily CaCO₃ dissolution rate of .054% is applied.

 **Isotopic Fractionation During Biology:**